overklassniy/Easy-Wav2Lip/README.md

 ### Manual installation:
 1. Make sure the following are installed and can be accessed via your terminal:
-      * Python 3.10 (I have only tested [3.10.11](https://www.python.org/ftp/python/3.10.11/) - other versions may not work!)
+      * Python 3.13.2 - other versions may not work!)
       * [Git](https://git-scm.com/)
-      * Windows & Linux: Cuda (Just having the latest Nvidia drivers will do this, I have only tested 12.2)
+      * Windows & Linux: Cuda (Just having the latest Nvidia drivers will do this, I have only tested 12.6)

 2. Run the following in your terminal once you've navigated to the folder you want to install Easy-Wav2Lip: